Skip to main content

 Pay a back dated rate increase

-The Back Pay transaction automatically calculates back pays based on transaction values in the employee’s previous earnings and the percentage or rate increase that is applied.
+The Back Pay transaction automatically calculates back pays based on transaction values in the employee’s previous earnings and the percentage or rate increase applied.

-Note: if you require information on Annualised Salaries and Pay Assurance, refer to our dedicated webpage:
+Note: For information on Annualised Salaries and Pay Assurance, see Pay Assurance.

 Back Pays are calculated for whole periods only.
-If the start date for the back pay calculation falls mid-period, the back pay will apply to the entire period.
-Additionally, the Back Pay will include additions and deductions calculated on a Percentage or Rate.
-To pay partial periods or Additions based on Amount or Units, enter these through Manual Calculations.
+If the start date for the back pay falls mid-period, the back pay will apply to the entire period.
+Additionally, the Back Pay will only include additions and deductions based on a percentage or rate.
+To pay partial periods or additions based on amount or units, use Manual Calculation.
+If you use Manual Calculation for a Back pay, don't enter hours in the Manual Calculation, only enter the value.
+Entering hours for components such as normal will affect hours worked leave accrual and some reports, overstating them.
+To calculate the tax based on the employee's average earnings, don't tick Tax in Pay Calculation, instead use the Bonus Calc button in the Manual Calculation.

-When Calculation Details are entered, the new rates of pay are determined for the employee.
-These are displayed on the Rates tab, and you can update the employee's pay rates with the new values when the Back pay is processed.
+When Calculation Details are entered, the new rates of pay are calculated for the employee.
+These display on the Rates tab, and you can update the employee's pay rates with the new values when the Back pay is processed.

 How to process a Back Pay Transaction